suzannejmatthews/PDC-Unplugged/content/activities/FindSmallestCard.md

 **Eight students**

 * Each student is assigned a number (1..8) and given a subset of two cards.
 * Each student finds the minimum of their two cards.
-Then: Students 1 and 2 compare their minimums with student 2 receiving the miniumum; Students 3 and 4 compare their minimums, with student 4 receiving the minimum; Students 5 and 6 compare their minimums, with student 6 receiving the minimum; Students 7 and 8 compare their minimums, wtih student 8 receiving the minimum.
-Next, students 2 and 4 compare their minimums, with student 4 receiving the result; students 6 and 8 compare their minimums, with stduent 8 receiving the result.
+Then: Students 1 and 2 compare their minimums with student 2 receiving the minimum; Students 3 and 4 compare their minimums, with student 4 receiving the minimum; Students 5 and 6 compare their minimums, with student 6 receiving the minimum; Students 7 and 8 compare their minimums, with student 8 receiving the minimum.
+Next, students 2 and 4 compare their minimums, with student 4 receiving the result; students 6 and 8 compare their minimums, with student 8 receiving the result.
 Lastly, students 4 and 8 compare their final minimums, to output the global minimum.
 * Ask the students: _how many time steps does this require?_
 * Answer: Each student requires one time step to find the minimum of 2 cards.
 Since the students performed their comparisons simultaneous and in parallel (and assuming that each comparison takes a time step), a total of 1 time step is needed for this initial step.
 Next, note that the comparisons between students 1 and 2 happen independently from the comparison of students 3 and 4, and students 5 and 6, and students 7 and 8.
 These comparisons can therefore all happen in parallel, and take an additional time step.
 Next, observe that the comparison between students 2 and 4 happen independently from the comparison between students 6 and 8.
 These comparisons can therefore happen in parallel, and take an additional time step.
-The final comparison between sudents 4 and 8 requires one additional time step.
+The final comparison between students 4 and 8 requires one additional time step.
 Therefore, the total number of time steps is 1 + 1 + 1 + 1 = 4.